 NZ-UK Link Foundation Visiting Professors for 2013:

 The NZ-UK Link Foundation has announced the appointment of two new NZ-UK Visiting Professors for 2013.
 They are:

 Emeritus Professor Anne Smith from the University of Otago’s College of Education is a highly respected specialist in early years education and development.
 She has been involved in research, advocacy, and policy-making on childhood issues in New Zealand for almost 40 years.
-Professor Smith will be based in the School between April and June 2013.
-She will give a public lecture series on early years education with special emphasis on Government policy and human rights during her time in the UK.
+Professor Smith was based in the School between April and June 2013.
+She gave a public lecture series on early years education with special emphasis on Government policy and human rights during her time in the UK.